dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 ### Always call `putContext()`

-After making _any_ modifications to `req.casa.journeyContext`, and you are not confident about the page request reaching the redirect stage, then you must be sure to call `JourneyContext.putContext(req.session, req.casa.journeyContext)`.
+After making _any_ modifications to `req.casa.journeyContext`, then you must be sure to call `JourneyContext.putContext(req.session, req.casa.journeyContext)`.
 This will place the journey context data into the right place in the session, and the session will be persisted to the store after the `preredirect` hook has completed.

 ### Default Journey form